naveenselvan/pwn-cheat-sheet/README.md

 * `/proc/kallsyms` - In old kernel versions the file shows all addresses and symbols in Linux kernel **(to the *root* user)**.
 (In modern kernels `/proc/sys/kernel/kptr_restrict` will be set to 1 to prevent leak)

+* `vm.mmap_min_addr` specifies the minimum virtual address that a process is allowed to mmap (vm.mmap_min_addr = 65536).
+Prevents from NULL Pointer dereference attack.

 ## ret2user
 **When SMEP is disabled**, kernel space can execute userspace code.
 We can mmap a region in userspace for commit_creds(prepare_kernel_cred(0)) shellcode.
 And then start executing the region.